 Caribo Cozumel

-If you are on a tight budget then you are in luck as I found an amazing hostel perfect for divers in central Cozumel called Amigos Hostel.
-It was very close to Dive Paradise and had a pool, hot water, huge kitchen, and plenty of space to hang up your wet clothes.
-As most people there were diving everyone was up in the morning so no worries about waking people up.
+You’re lucky if you are on a tight budget—I found a fantastic hostel for divers in central Cozumel called Amigos Hostel.
+It was close to Dive Paradise and had a pool, hot water, a huge kitchen, and plenty of space to hang your wet clothes.
+As most people there were diving, everyone was up in the morning, so no worries about waking people up.
 Click here to check the prices.

-For lunch and local beer, a great local hang out is Punta Sur Cervecerīa they have an awesome locally brewed beer and it’s a favorite amongst locals.
-They brew on-site and have the best pizza on Cozumel.
-If you purchase their Eagle Ray Stout they will make a donation towards conservation of the Spotted Eagle Rays… well if that isn’t a good excuse to make you drink more beer I don’t know what is!
+A great local hangout for lunch and local beer is Punta Sur Cervecerīa—they have unique locally brewed beer, and it’s a favorite among locals.
+They brew on-site and have the best pizza in Cozumel.
+If you purchase their Eagle Ray Stout, they will donate to the conservation of spotted eagle rays.
+If that isn’t a good excuse to make you drink more beer, I don’t know what is!

-For Tacos check out El Pique or Los Serás
+For tacos, check out El Pique or Los Serás.
+Love quesadillas?
+Head to Chilangos.

-If you want to escape for the afternoon/ evening then take a taxi to the Money Bar.
-They do great food and you can jump into the sea to cool off if you get too hot.
+If you want to escape for the afternoon/evening, take a taxi to the Money Bar.
+They serve delicious food—you can jump into the sea to cool off if you get too hot.

 Cozumel is a Caribbean Island off the coast of Mexico.
-It is generally hot and humid so you will need to pack for this.
-Short, t-shirts and anything else to wear that will keep you cool.
-For my full Mexico, packing list click here.
+It’s generally hot and humid, so you must pack accordingly—shorts, shirts, and anything else that will keep you cool.
+For my complete Mexico packing list, click here.

-If you have all of your own dive gear bring it.
-A shortie wetsuit is preferable as the water is a nice temperature.
-It is what I used for the three days.
+If you have dive gear, bring it.
+A shortie wetsuit is preferable as the water is a warm, pleasant temperature—I used it for my three days there.
 Many people didn’t dive wearing a wetsuit at all.

-As the water is so blue you will need a red filter for your camera / GoPro.
+Since the water is so blue, you’ll need a red filter for your camera or GoPro.

-I would strongly recommend investing in a dive computer.
-As a new diver, this was one piece of equipment I wish I’d had over anything else.
-As I was using my air much quicker than anyone else I was needing to surface 5-10 minutes before the rest of the group.
-This meant I was having to guess my depth and time when doing my stop on the way up.
-A dive computer would have been so useful.
+I strongly recommend investing in a dive computer.
+As a new diver, I wish I had this piece of equipment.
+Since I was using my air much faster than others, I needed to surface 5-10 minutes before the rest of the group.
+I had to guess my depth and time when stopping on the way up.
+A dive computer would have been so helpful!
 Read my dive computer review here.

-Pro Dive is the largest dive shop in Cozumel, although it can be expensive so check out some of the smaller ones first.
+Pro Dive is the largest dive shop in Cozumel, although it can be expensive—check the smaller ones first.

 Other Things to Do in Cozumel